The courts and mental health

 When deciding whether to add section 41 restrictions, the Crown Court must consider:

-- the seriousness of the offence committed
+- The seriousness of the offence you have committed

-- any previous offences you may have committed
+- Any previous offences you may have committed

-- the risk of you committing more offences in the future.
+- The risk of you committing more offences in the future

-How long will I be in hospital?
+How long will I be in hospital under section 37/41?

 When I can apply to the Mental Health Tribunal?